venaissance/VUI/README.md

 1. `yarn install`
 1. `yarn doc`

-Follow above 3 steps, the example page will show in your `./doc` directory, you can open `doc/index.html` in your browser!
+Follow above 3 steps, the example page will show in your `./doc` directory.
+Now you can open `doc/index.html` in your browser and see all the examples!

 Have fun!